abreuYasmin/abreuYasmin/README.md

 ### Hi there 👋
 ## I`m Yasmin and welcome to my Github profile :woman_technologist:
+###
+#### I've got my degree in Analisys and Development of Systems last year and right now I'm following studies in to Software Engineering.

 - :medal_sports: Here are somethings I do have some knowledge on